wonma/My-Learning-Tracker/log.md

 ### Solved Challenge 01
 When: 5 Nov 2018
-What: To deleted filtered items(elements that have the same value).
+What: Deleting filtered items(elements that have the same value).
 How: Used _forEach_ instead of _.filter_
 ```JavaScript
 const deleteIncomplete = function (array) {